 • You need to save the GPRS settings for the applications used over GPRS.
 See "Messages" on page 36 for configuring text message settings.
-See also "Creating new profiles" on page 26 and "Data and fax
+See also "Creating new profiles" on page 26 and "Data and fax communication" on page 8.

 Please refer to the Data Security document found on the Nokia D211 CD-ROM for information on security issues.